MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationUserAssignmentSubmissionOutcome.md

 Only a teacher can perform this operation.
 To create a new file-based resource, upload the file to the feedback resources folder associated with the assignment.
 If the file doesn't exist or isn't in that folder, the POST request will fail.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaEducationUserAssignmentSubmissionOutcome](/powershell/module/Microsoft.Graph.Beta.Education/New-MgBetaEducationUserAssignmentSubmissionOutcome?view=graph-powershell-beta)

 ## SYNTAX